our team

 Founder and President

-Graeme is passionate about making a positive difference to his community especially through environmental awareness and actions.
-He has also closely followed changes in renewable technologies for many years.
-Graeme initiated Village Power as an initiative to combine these passions.
+Graeme is dedicated to environmental awareness and community improvement, having closely followed renewable technologies for years.
+He initiated Village Power to merge these passions.

-Graeme has over 20 years leadership experience in professional and community roles; his professional experience includes managing commercial operations for Spatial Vision, a private commercial Geospatial IT company of 40 people with clients including utilities, local governments and emergency services.
-He has also demonstrated community leadership through various roles: Convener of a coalition of community groups that over 12 years successfully lobbied for construction of a linking cycling path.
-Project director for the publication and launch of a book DAREBIN PARKLANDS Escaping the Claws of the Machine.
-History of Darebin Parklands.
-President of Darebin Parklands Association and Vice-President of the Darebin Creek Management Committee.
+With over 20 years of leadership experience, Graeme has managed commercial operations for Spatial Vision, a Geospatial IT company serving utilities, local governments, and emergency services.
+His community leadership includes convening a coalition that successfully lobbied for a cycling path, directing the publication of DAREBIN PARKLANDS Escaping the Claws of the Machine, and serving as President of the Darebin Parklands Association and Vice-President of the Darebin Creek Management Committee.
+Graeme's commitment to environmental and community causes continues to drive his work.

 David Craven